desmos-labs/desmos/docs/developers/msgs/staging/subspaces/edit-subspace.md

   "id": "<ID of the subspace to edit>",
   "owner": "<Desmos address of the new owner of the subspace>", "name": "<New subspace name>",
-  "editor": "<Desmos address of the subspace editor>" }
+  "editor": "<Desmos address of the subspace editor>", "subspace_type": "<Indicates if users can post in it freely or not>" }
 ```